 When it comes to a 401k, it’s all about the employer match.
 For this reason, it is smart to contribute the max dollar amount.
 If your employer does not offer a 401k, look into other types of retirement savings plans.

 In addition to a 401k, you should look into opening a Roth IRA.
-Since this is after tax money, you will benefit from the tax-free income in retirement.
-Tax rates are only going to continue to go up so be ready.
+Since this is after-tax money, you will benefit from the tax-free income in retirement.
+This will particularly pay off if tax rates go up.

-If you have a family, there is no question you need to have these 4 documents set up: a revocable living trust, a will, a durable power of attorney for finances and a durable power of attorney for healthcare.
+If you have a family, there is no question you need to have these four documents set up: a revocable living trust, a will, a durable power of attorney for finances, and a durable power of attorney for healthcare.